 The advantage of these fabrics is they can’t wet-out because there is no face fabric to saturate, and weigh next to nothing and breathe better too.

 What to look for when buying a waterproof cycling jacket

 Taping is used to seal the seams in a waterproof jacket on the inside.
-It does add bulk and reduce a jacket’s breathability — so some of the jackets here trade a bit of seam leakage for a better overall performance.
+It does add bulk and reduce a jacket’s breathability.
+So some of the jackets in this list trade a bit of seam leakage for a better overall performance.